 We set aside 1% of sales to give to True Colors United, an organization that implements innovative solutions to youth homelessness that focus on the unique experiences of LGBTQIA+ community.

-Our products are formulated to be clean, vegan, cruelty-free, and sustainably produced and doing our small part for you and our world.
+Our products are formulated to be clean, vegan, cruelty-free, and sustainably produced.
 This means adhering to the EU’s standards of clean (1300 banned ingredients), being kind to our animal neighbors, only sourcing sustainable ingredients, being mindful of our packaging, and taking steps to reduce our carbon footprint wherever possible.

 All of the ingredients we formulate with are dermatologist-tested, hypoallergenic, clean and non-toxic, and made with sensitive skin in mind.
 That means no harmful ingredients are included in any of our products.
 These include BPAs, parabens, mercury, microbeads, mineral oils, oxybenzone, phthalates, and a whole lot more.
 All of our products have also been through thorough testing at CPT Labs, the elite testing service that’s become an industry standard. each of the vigorous trials were patch-tested in what’s called RIPT testing. patches with our products were applied 3x a week for 9 applications on people from a representative sample. on a scale from 0 (no visible skin reaction) to 4 (severe), good light products tested at 0.
 The testing concluded that our products indicated no potential for dermal irritation or allergic contact sensitization.